shry97/my_website/content/publications/_index.md

 \-->

 Here are a few examples of data analytics projects that I have conducted.
 They are mostly from my university classes in R, Python, and Stata at Minerva University and London Business School.
-Feel free to take a look at the project code on my [Github account: shry97](https://github.com/shry97).
+Feel free to take a look at my projects in my [GitHub account: shry97](https://github.com/shry97).